BoiseCodeWorks/SlapGame/README.md

 ### Step 6 - HTML - Add the other buttons and stuff...

-1. Add 2 more buttons Punch, and Kick to the UI, as well as their respective functions in javascript.
+1. Add 2 more buttons Punch, and Kick to the UI, as well as their respective functions in JavaScript.
   - Have the punch function decrease the target's health by 5, and kick by 10.
   - Don't forget to call update inside each function.
 2. Declare 2 more variables 'name', and 'hits' where you initialized the health variable.